 The Civil Engineering Technology Associate Degree program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology.
 Graduates of the CET program are prepared to seek careers in the planning, design and construction of roads, bridges, canals, dams, water and sewerage plants, and similar projects.
 Work to which civil engineering technicians might be assigned includes: Computer aided drafting of construction and industrial drawings, writing specifications, cost estimating, construction job inspection, surveying and map preparation.
-Civil Engineering Technology graduates also have the option to continue their education by transferring to a senior institution and pursuing a Bachelor's Degree in Engineering Technology.
+Civil Engineering Technology graduates also have the option to continue their education by transferring to a senior institution and pursuing a bachelor's degree in Engineering Technology.
+For transfer option see Associate in Science, Civil Engineering Transfer.

-See Associate in Science-Transfer Emphasis.